lacanoid/datalink/README.md

 Using
 -----

-This extension lives mostly in `datalink` schema.
+This extension lives mostly in the `datalink` schema.
 SQL/MED standard compliant functions are installed in `pg_catalog` schema, so they are accessible regardless of the search_path.